Matyas84/Visualizing-Asteroid-Approaches/README.md

 ## Project Description

-The project is divided into three main parts:
+The project is divided into two main parts:

 1. **Data Collection and Processing**: Fetching data from NASA’s NeoWs API, cleaning, and preparing it for visualization.
 2. **Data Visualization and Interactive Dashboard**: Creating interactive visualizations to analyze asteroid data using Dash to allow users to interact with the visualizations.